ollama/ollama/docs/community.md

 # Community Resources

 The Ollama maintainer team is incredibly excited to see how many in the community have created resources showing how Ollama works.
-At the bottom of the main Readme, you will find a list of Community Projects that use Ollama.
+At the bottom of the main `README`, you will find a list of Community Projects that use Ollama.
 This page shows the Blogs, Videos, and Tutorials that many of our users have gotten value out of.

 ## Videos